Josef Bárta

+Life

-Bárta was a priest and organist at the Salvator Church in Prague.
-He then moved to Vienna.
+Bárta was born in c.
+1746 in Prague, Bohemia.
+He was a priest and organist at the Church of Saint Salvator in Prague.
+Before 1772, he moved to Vienna.
+He died in Vienna on 13 June 1787.

 In addition to three operas and a singspiel, Bárta wrote piano sonatas, string quartets, and 13 symphonies.
 His other works are presumed lost.